paulbuzzby/WhatsAppExport2PDF/README.md

 Multiple problems really.

 The biggest issue.
 Emoji's.
 I think these might be the new date time parsing issue for parsing text.
 There does not seem to be a simple or universal solution to move Emoji's around and more importantly have them render correctly within a PDF document.
 The solution I have used in this codebase uses the Symbola font.
 It is only OK.
-Doesn't cover all of even the "basic" emoji's that get used in WhatsApp all the time.
+Doesn't cover all of the even "basic" emoji's that get used in WhatsApp all the time.
-The repository I tried (linked below) had a good looking LaTeX solution but i couldn;t get it to work.
-There are a couple of Python modules for dealing with Emoji's 'Emoji' being one of them, and this has some great features which I used.
+The repository I tried (linked below) had a good looking LaTeX solution but I couldn't get it to work.
+There are a couple of Python modules for dealing with Emoji's 'Emoji' being one of them, and this has some great features which I have used.
 Namley, detecting an emoji, so you could then do something.
 I suspect the correct way to do this is to somehow grab an image of the emoji being used and insert this into the PDF at the correct point.
 I am not sure how seamless ReportLab might handle this.
+[https://unicode.org/emoji/charts/full-emoji-list.html] would be the place to grab them from but the site takes a VERY long time to fully load.
+Data would need to be cached.

 LaTeX is a great idea but for me who is just starting out trying to use it and gain experience.
 It feels like very specific things are needed in order for it to work.
 I have LaTeX on a Unix system and 2 LaTeX GUI's on my Windows machine.
 None of them would simply "work" with the generated LaTeX I could find on other code bases.
 It reminds me of trying to debug CSS.